The Dublin Pitfall

 This film focuses on two families struggling to get by in an India that still fails to ratify the Refugee Convention.
 One has fled Burma and ekes out an existence insufficient to pay for the medical care desperately needed by the sick mother.
 They have failed to gain refugee status from UNHCR, and consequently live their lives on the fringes, unable to educate their children, and reliant on the charity of church friends to aid their survival.
 The second are Afghans, the father a former kite seller who was forced to leave Kabul under threat from the Taliban, to find themselves in a country which presumes them to be just that.
 We see Mohd.
 Masoud and his large family of ten struggle to get by on so little, facing discrimination in accessing accomodation, working all hours and yet continually behind on the school fees.
 But the difference is that Masoud and his family have refugee status, and though this has little financial benefit, it does mean he has been assisted in finding a job, and is able to access healthcare for himself and his family and education for his children.
 With only one attempt at gaining refugee status, and one chance to appeal, the odds are stacked critically against those hoping to claim asylum in the world's largest democracy.
 What shines through is the Indian state's incapacity and apparent unwillingness to address the situation whilst refugees continue to arrive on a daily basis from war-ravaged and despotic countries in the region.

-DVDs of the film are available for purchase for just $2 each and all proceeds from the sales will be shared between the two refugee families in the film.
+DVDs of the film are available for purchase for two US dollars each and all proceeds from the sales will be shared between the two refugee families in the film.
 The film also has a Facebook page which includes images from the film, trailers and other info about the film.

 First Broadcast: Friday 20 Nov 2009, Channel 4 (UK)